afni/afni_doc/published/citations.rst

     523–535. doi.org/10.1089/brain.2013.0154
   | `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3796333/>`_

-\.\.\. and if you use the TORTOISE package for accompanying diffusion-based processing (such as DIFFPREP, DR_BUDDI, etc.), then please check out:

-* `the bottom of the TORTOISE homepage
-  <https://tortoise.nibib.nih.gov/>`_ for appropriate citations for
-  those specific tools

 If you use mini-probabilistic tracking and/or SUMA tract visualization, please refer to (as well as the main FATCAT and SUMA papers, above):